spacotto/42projects/PostCommonCore/README.md

 ...

 ### [Swifty Companion](https://github.com/spacotto/swifty-companion) [110/100]
-This document outlines the software architecture of the Swifty Companion application.
-It details the purpose and responsibilities of each module, component, and service, followed by visual diagrams illustrating their architectural relationships and data flow.
+Swifty Companion is a mobile directory application.
+It allows users to look up intra profiles within the global 42 school network and view an up-to-date summary of their academic journey, technical skills, and project accomplishments.

 ### [Swifty Proteins](https://github.com/42-Projects-Nadoho/swifty-proteins)
 ...